Hairy cell leukemia is a cancer of the blood and bone marrow. It gets its name from the “hairy” appearance of its cancer cells.

 Hairy cell leukemia progresses slowly.
 A person may have few or no symptoms in the early stages of the disease.

 - frequent infections

 - shortness of breath

 - fatigue or weakness

 - easy bruises

 - lumps in the neck, underarm, stomach, or groin with no pain

-Men and older people may have an increased risk of developing this disease.
+Men and older adults may have an increased risk of developing this disease.

-A doctor may make a diagnosis of hairy cell leukemia based on physical exams, medical questions, and tests that look at the person’s blood and bone marrow cells.
+A doctor may diagnose hairy cell leukemia based on physical exams, medical questions, and tests that look at the person’s blood and bone marrow cells.